-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 As testing has increased in Virginia, percent positivity has been slowly declining.
 Dr. Forlano said the goal for Virginia is to get down to a 10% rate or lower.
 The trends are moving in that direction, but it will take some time.

-Response to the Legislative Black Caucus
+Last week, the Legislative Black Caucus

-Last week, the Legislative Black Caucus issued a statement against Phase 1 starting on May 15, saying that black people would be "used as guinea pigs" in the reopening plan.
+, saying that black people would be "used as guinea pigs" in the reopening plan.

 Gov. Northam was asked again on Monday about how he's addressed their concerns, and he pointed back to his answer on Friday, which primarily related to the work of Virginia's Health Equity Group, which has focused on getting tests, PPE, and support into minority communities at high risk of the virus.

-The CDC has recently alerted doctors to an inflammatory syndrome in some children around the country that appears to be connected to COVID-19.
+around the country that appears to be connected to COVID-19.

 State health commissioner Dr. Norm Oliver said the Virginia Department of Health has learned of one case of the syndrome in Virginia and is getting more data.